 Faculty and students work closely with city officials to hone their expertise on specific scopes of work; the students provide a polished, final report to the city.
 In the process, students learn about city government, attend city council meetings, become more civically engaged, and ideally consider the prospects of working in local government.

 Our inaugural Democracy in Action project is in partnership with the City of San Marcos.
-In our first semester CSUSM faculty work collaboratively with the City of San Marcos on four projects:
+In our first semester CSUSM faculty worked collaboratively with the City of San Marcos on four projects:

 Emergency Medical Services Project- Dr. Matt Atherton, SSCI 495-Capstone in the Social Sciences